Undergraduate | ANU-THAI2002 | 2024

 - Use an active vocabulary of around 1000 items.

-- Read and comprehend longer Thai written passages with a wide range of structural forms; recognise and use markers to indicate linking of ideas and arguments.
+- Recognise and use markers to indicate the linking of ideas and arguments.

 - 180 minutes, participating in two x 90 minute sessions via zoom